giraffe45/wipeout/README.md

 "# wipeout"

 This is a surf forecast.
-With a surf forecast you can predict what the surf conditions will be like on the next day.
+With a surf forecast you can predict what the surf conditions will be like the next day.
 Relevant data is displayed, such as the swell direction, wave size and tides.
 A planned feature is the possibility to save your favourite surf spots.